afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

 - How to classify driving system automation ?
   - Driver attention requirements when driving the car :
     - watching a movie while driving to work?
-    - keep the attention in the steering wheel all times?
+    - keep the attention in the steering wheel all the time?
   - Driver Action requirements :
     - Do the driver need to steer ?
     - does the car take care of the speed and the driver controls it as well ?
-    - can the drive controls lanes or the car stay in the current lane w/out any intervention?
+    - can the driver controls lanes or the car stays in the current lane w/out any intervention?
   - What exactly makes up a driving task (for automation) ?
     - we use [SAE J3016](https://www.sae.org/blog/sae-j3016-update) created in 2014
-      - **Lateral control** : Steer
+      - **Lateral control** : Steering
         - steering and navigating laterally on the road : turning left, right, going straight or tracking a curve and so on
       - **Longitudinal control** : braking, accelerating
         - control of the position or velocity of the car along the roadway